nuxt-modules/turnstile/README.md

 <button @click="token.reset()">Reset Token</button>
 ```

 Or, you can call the function programmatically.
-Remember that if you are using the Vue3 reactivity API for the token model that you will need to call `token.value.reset()`.
+Remember that if you are using the Vue3 reactivity API for the token model that you will need to call `token.value.reset()` when using it programmatically.

 ## 💻 Development